sergosev/Breast-Cancer-Practice/README.md

 Minimal dependencies:

-'''txt
-pandas
+- pandas

-pydeseq2
+- pydeseq2

-matplotlib
+- matplotlib

-seaborn
+- seaborn

-numpy
+- numpy

-mygene
+- mygene

-gseapy
+- gseapy

-bipython'''
+- biopython

 For Enrichr and mygene you will need Internet access.